ftrackhq/ftrack-recipes/python/plugins/per-project-location/README.md

 # Scope

 - Build a self contained plugin able to provide a custom location.

+# Note

+- Project['root'] is currently limited to 45 characters.
+- The code relies on location legacy attributes which might disappear in a future release.
+- As a different approach custom attributes could be used to store the project root path.